andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-% Section 4
+% Section 4 (C)
 \section{Tax and Welfare/Transfer Repeal}

 This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
-The top ten percent of earners see an average negative impact of just over $\$30,000$ compared to slightly more than $\$15,000$ in the bottom ten percent.
-The top $20$ percent experiences $30.21$ percent of the increase in tax liabilities, while the lowest $20$ percent pay $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).
+The top ten percent of earners see an average negative impact of just over \camax{} $\$30,000$ compared to slightly more than \camin{} $\$15,000$ in the bottom ten percent.
+The top ten percent experiences \csmax{} $30.21$ percent of the increase in tax liabilities, while the lowest ten percent pay \csmin $16.28$ percent of the increase in tax liabilities (Question: is this supposed to refer to the % of the negative impact rather than the tax liabilities?-Anderson).
+(Isn't the negative impact the additional tax liabilities for tax units?)

 \begin{table}[H]
 \caption{Revenue Effect of Benefit and Tax Repeal}